• Skip to primary navigation

 EEI CAST Test Scoring

 They add together the results to yield a single Index Score ranging from 1 to 10.
-There is no set “passing score” because each company can set their own minimum score.
+There is no set “passing score” because each company can set its own minimum score.

 A high CAST score shows the ability to learn and perform the job because of an understanding of mathematical relationships, strong analytical abilities, and attention to detail.